hemesh1993/AWS-devops-prep-notes/README.md

 SHUTDOWN - Occurs when an instance is shutdown, but before its terminated; allows cleanup by running recipes

 ## OpsWorks Instances

 ==================

 Instances can be added to the layer or the stack instances menu; OpsWorks Instance Type - 24/7 (provisioned manually, started/stopped by admin), Time-based (intially provisioned and configured to power on/off at certains times during the day), Load-based (intially provisioned and configured to power on/off based on configurable criteria; per layer scaling config)

-##OpsWorks Applications
+#### OpsWorks Applications

 =====================

-Applications - object which represent app and its meta data; App name, Doc root, Data Source(RDS/None), App source (Git/HTTP/S3), Env variables, Domain names, SSL enabled & settings
+Applications - object which represent app and its meta data; App name, Doc root, Data Source(RDS/None), App source (Git/HTTP/S3),Env variables, Domain names, SSL enabled & settings

 Deploying an Application -